MicroEJ/docs/VEEPortingGuide/bspConnection.rst

 Principle
 ---------

-Using a MicroEJ VEE Port, the user can compile an Application on that VEE Port.
+Using a VEE Port, the user can compile an Application on that VEE Port.
 The result of this compilation is a ``microejapp.o`` file.

 This file has to be linked with the VEE Port runtime file (``microejruntime.a``)